 In 1998, Israeli researchers Raphael Mechoulam and Shimon Ben-Shabat introduced a concept called the entourage effect.
 In this theory, it is believed that terpenoids work together with cannabinoids to "enhance their natural balancing properties."
 This study led to the conclusion that when cannabinoids, like CBD or THC, are isolated and working on their own, they aren't as effective.

 Teamwork, it seems, is the key factor in the entourage effect.

 More recently, Dr. Ethan Russo added more evidence to the entourage argument.
 He demonstrated that terpenoids, when added to THC's intoxicating properties, can increase the therapeutic effects of THC.
 This revelation led to further inspiration.

 It can also be argued that while THC is well-known and a common concept throughout the cannabis community, terpenoids are their under-studied counterpoints.
-It's because of this lack of research that it's difficult to predict exactly how free-standing terpenoids (rather than grouped in a THC entourage) in cannabis can be used for specific health conditions and ailments.
+It's because of this lack of research that it's difficult to predict exactly how free-standing terpenoids (rather than grouped in a THC entourage) in cannabis can be used.
 More research is needed to increase medical accuracy.

 Hopefully, the vast world of terpenoids has been broken down into easy-to-understand sections.
 Understanding terpenoids and their function within both the cannabis plant and throughout nature can be helpful to weed-lovers and curious minds alike, with hefty medical benefits on the horizon.